DataSeer/dataseer-ml/Readme.md

 ## Training the dataset-relevant section identifier model

-This model is a sequence labeling model working at sentence-level (e.g. sequence of sentences and one label per sentence).
+This model is a sequence labeling model working at segment-level (e.g. sequence of segments and one label per segment).

 Train with all available training data (default grobid-home path is `grobid/grobid-home` so usually no need to indicate this parameter):